ethanabrooks/dissertation/bellman-update-networks.typ

 By conditioning predictions of $QValue_k$ on a context containing estimates of $QValue_(k-1)$, we gain many of the benefits of the context proposed in
 @eq:history-bellman-network, in terms of promoting in-context learning over in-weights learning, without privileged access to ground-truth values.
+For a visualization of the inputs and outputs of the proposed architecture, see
+@fig:inputs-outputs.

 This approach entails a tradeoff.
 By training on $k < infinity$, we significantly increase the space of inputs for which the model must learn good